Electrostatics/electrostatics.github.io/docs/downloads.md

 <h2 id="downloads">Downloads</h2>

-If you prefer to downloads the software rather than using the APBS webserver, both APBS and PDB2PQR are also available for download to use in standalone mode.
+If you prefer to download the software rather than use the APBS webserver, both APBS and PDB2PQR are also available for download to use in standalone mode.
 <!-- TODO:  Add links to source compilation instructions -->
 Users can either download binaries for their platform or compile the software from <A